Sustainability

 Recycled Composite Material (RCM) thermal inserts

-Emplas also uses Eprin Group’s recycled composite material (RCM) reinforcements in our Profile 22 window ranges.
+Emplas also uses Epwin Group’s recycled composite material (RCM) reinforcements in our Profile 22 window ranges.
 Manufactured from post-consumer and post-industrial waste PVC-U, they further enhance the thermal performance of our energy efficient window and door ranges.